Baháʼí House of Worship: Funding and administration

-In general, a Baháʼí House of Worship and the grounds on which it is situated are the property of the Baháʼí National Spiritual Assembly of that country, and the properties are held in a financial endowment.
-A committee of the National Spiritual Assembly of the relevant country administers the House of Worship's activities and affairs, but spiritually they see themselves as custodians of a temple that belongs to all the world's Baháʼís.
+In general, a Baháʼí House of Worship and the grounds on which it stands are the property of the Baháʼí National Spiritual Assembly of the country in which they are situated, with the properties being held in a financial endowment.
+The House of Worship's activities and affairs are administered by a committee of the relevant country's National Spiritual Assembly, which spiritually serves as custodian of a temple which belongs to Baháʼís throughout the world.